klntsky/purescript-array-views/README.md

 |`span` (used by `takeWhile`, `dropWhile`) | *O(n+m)* | *O(n)* | *n* is the length of the `init` array, *m* is the length of the `rest` |
 | `ArrayView.toArray` |  | *O(n)* | *O(1)* if the given view corresponds to the whole array |
 | `ArrayView.fromArray` | *O(1)* | |

+## Impact on GC

+Since every `ArrayView` holds a reference to some array, the latter can't be garbage-collected while the former is used.
+This leads to a memory consumption overhead.

+If you need to free unused parts of array, use `Data.ArrayView.force :: forall a.
+ArrayView a -> ArrayView a` (which performs slicing and therefore is *O(n)*).

 ## Benchmarks